Agapanthus, aka lily of the Nile, provides a glorious display of color in borders and beds.

 Like ‘Ever Amethyst,’ ‘Ever Sapphire’ gleams in jeweled tones, but this time in bright blue instead of violet.

 This evergreen cultivar reaches one to two feet in height and spread.
 ‘Ever Sapphire’ is sure to please the eye as it blooms prolifically from springtime well into the summer months.

-‘Ever Sapphire’ is hardy in Zones 8-11 and you can find 2.5-quart containers from the Southern Living Plant Collection, available via Home Depot.
+‘Ever Sapphire’ is hardy in Zones 8 to 11 and you can find two-quart containers from the Southern Living Plant Collection, available via Home Depot.